kbullaughey/line-world/README.md

     dwwwwwbwwD

+The corresponding numerical vector would be:

+    (-1, -3, -3, -3, -3, -3, -2, -3, -3, 1)

+You can think of this like an image with one row of pixels.

 This means that the player is on the right-hand dock (hence the capital letter).
 If the player were to jump into the water you would see:

     dwwwwwbwWd